 So it’s great when app developers incorporate the Dynamic Type option, but they need to be careful that it doesn’t make things more difficult in the process.

-(Settings > General > Accessibility > Increase Contrast)
+(Settings > General > Accessibility > Increase Contrast > Reduce Transparency & Darken Colours)

 (Settings > General > Accessibility > Bold Text)

-These options help items on the screen to stand out a bit more clearly, by making them a bit more distinctive against the background.
+I use these options to help items on the screen stand out more clearly, by making them a bit more distinctive against the background.

 Speak Selection & Speak Screen